jrmhaig/Bakery/README.md

 * Devices are now detected when they are plugged in and removed.
 The main SD writer needs to be identfied, by vendor and model ids, so that another device does not accidentally get written to.
-* The 'no SD card' mark is a '_' character, which isn't quite the bottom line.
-  Make a new bitmap for the bottom line to look better with the block.
 * No easy way to copy new images on when not connected to a network.
 Need to have a feature to use external USB storage, either writing images directly from one or copying them onto the Pi.